top of page

 Change can bring about feelings of anxiety, anger, or fear, the potential for regret and sadness.
 Learn about your window of tolerance and explore tips for navigating change with emotional regulation.

-Sarah Lawson, Clinical MSW Intern
+Sarah Lawson MSW

-Aug 14 min read
+Aug 1, 20254 min read

 When you're caught in the whirlpool: Creative expression & self-reflection for emotional regulation